 d.
 Select various work locations (e.g., administrative office, warehouse, shop floor, contractor field trailer).
 Interview a sample of personnel at these locations to verify that they have access to the current controlled implementing documents that they need to conduct the activity.
 Compare a sample of their paper copy controlled documents (if applicable) to the master list of controlled documents to ensure that personnel have the most current revisions.

 e.
-Select a sample of temporary controlled documents from the mastercontrolled document list(s).
+Select a sample of temporary controlled documents from the master-controlled document list(s).
 Verify that they are still available for use, i.e., the expiration date has not passed.

 f.
 Obtain a list of the most recently cancelled/rescinded implementing documents and expired temporary documents.
 Select a mixed sample of documents, such as procedures, design drawings, and engineering specifications.
 Verify that the documents are no longer available at the work site.